 - Usually more attractive to the vendor, so the price may be lower.

-- Purchaser may benefit from tax losses of the target company.
+- Purchaser may benefit from tax losses and other tax attributes of the target company.

 - Purchaser may gain the benefit of existing supply and technology contracts.